Decompression sickness: Predisposing factors

 Although the occurrence of DCS is not easily predictable, many predisposing factors are known.
 They may be considered as either environmental or individual.
 Decompression sickness and arterial gas embolism in recreational diving are associated with certain demographic, environmental, and dive style factors.
 A statistical study published in 2005 tested potential risk factors: age, gender, body mass index, smoking, asthma, diabetes, cardiovascular disease, previous decompression illness, years since certification, dives in the last year, number of diving days, number of dives in a repetitive series, last dive depth, nitrox use, and drysuit use.
 No significant associations with risk of decompression sickness or arterial gas embolism were found for asthma, diabetes, cardiovascular disease, smoking, or body mass index.
-Increased depth, previous DCI, larger number of consecutive days diving, and being male were associated with higher risk for decompression sickness and arterial gas embolism.
+Increased depth, previous DCI, larger number of consecutive days diving, and being male were associated with a higher risk for decompression sickness and arterial gas embolism.
 Nitrox and drysuit use, greater frequency of diving in the past year, increasing age, and years since certification were associated with lower risk, possibly as indicators of more extensive training and experience.